Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Case Study: ImageMagick

 \subsubsection{Software Process Metrics Analysis}

-For longitudinal computation of process metrics, we utilized the PRIME tool~\citep{synovic2022snapshot}.
-PRIME can compute bus factor, issue density, and issue spoilage among others for any GitHub hosted source code repository with a GitHub issue tracker.
+For longitudinal computation of process metrics, we utilized the PRIME tool~\citep{synovic_snapshot_2022}.
+PRIME can compute bus factor, issue density, and issue spoilage among others.
 For bus factor, we computed the bus factor for the entire project every six months.
-For issue density and spoilage, we computed the metric per six months, but for each CVE in our case study we computed the metric per week for 20 weeks prior to, during, and 20 after the reintroduced vulnerability persisted in the project.
+For issue density and spoilage, we computed the metric per six months, but for each CVE in our case study, we computed the metric per week for 20 weeks prior to, during, and 20 after the reintroduced vulnerability persisted in the project.